 A Growing Threat to Other Industries

-After the federal government’s first attempt to regulate marijuana with the Food and Drug Act of 1906, the hemp industry began to see a revival during the 1930s.
-This rise of industrial hemp posed a financial threat to other industries, like petroleum-based textiles and lumber.
+The federal government’s first attempt to regulate marijuana was with the Food and Drug Act of 1906.
+After which the hemp industry began to see a revival during the 1930s.
+This rise of industrialization posed a financial threat to other industries, like petroleum-based textiles and lumber.
 Some believe that political connections (see Andrew Mellon) were able to push the Marihuana Tax Act and impact hemp regulation.

 The Racist Roots of Cannabis Illegalization

-Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics, a predecessor to the Drug Enforcement Administration played a key role in prohibition.
+Harry J. Anslinger, the first commissioner of the Federal Bureau of Narcotics played a key role in prohibition.
 He masterminded America’s war on drugs, and his prohibition efforts were aimed disproportionately at minority and immigrant communities.

 The Spread of Reefer Madness